 A. Currently our only college scholarship for new graduates is the Myers Scholarship for Australian students reading law.
 Please see the funding search on the University graduate website for further information.
 Details of this scholarship will also be put on the Christ Church website.

 The Tutor for Graduates is a member of the academic staff with special responsibility for graduate affairs.
 These include admissions, academic progress, and graduate facilities.
-The Academic Assistant for Graduates should be contacted if you have specific questions after reading this.
-If you need information about a specific course or subject please see the relevant Faculty or Department website.
+The Graduate Administrator should be contacted if you have specific questions after reading this.
+If you need information about a particular course or subject please see the relevant Faculty or Department website.

-The Tutor for Graduates and Academic Assistant for Graduates at Christ Church, Oxford
+The Tutor for Graduates and Graduate Administrator at Christ Church, Oxford

 Tel: (0)1865 276158